 - A nonce N can be public but cannot be reused to maintain the security.
 The nonce can be constructed by using the existing COUNT, BEARER and DIRECTION parameters as defined in Annex D.2 and Annex D.3 of TS 33.501 [5].

-- The associated data AD is input to AEAD algorithm only for integrity protection.
+- The AAD is input to AEAD algorithm only for integrity protection.
 When AEAD is used only for the integrity protection of input data, it can be input as the associated data.
-The associated data is not encrypted.
+The AAD is not encrypted.

 - A plaintext P input into AEAD algorithm to be encrypted.